 Students will experience a diverse range of approaches to teaching which are tailored to the learning outcomes of the subjects they will study and the overall aims of the programme.
-In Part 0, Part 1 and Part 2 modules are taught in a variety of ways, including interactive lectures, seminars, tutorials, workshops and lab classes.
-Blackboard, in which everything such as lecture and seminar slides, screencasts, to external supporting materials are stored.
+In Part 1 and Part 2 modules are taught in a variety of ways, including interactive lectures, seminars, tutorials, workshops and lab classes.
+All of the core teaching materials will also be available online via our virtual learning environment, Blackboard, in which everything such as lecture and seminar slides, screencasts, to external supporting materials are stored.
 Blackboard also features forums and online discussion boards where students can ask questions and discuss ideas.
 At Part 3 there continue to be interactive lectures and seminars.

 The Research Methods teaching is supported by a mixture of interactive workshops, practicals and specialist drop-in sessions.
-Throughout the programme students will complete practical research work, either in large groups (Part 0 and 1) or in small groups or individually (Part 2 and Part 3 project).
+Throughout the programme students will complete practical research work, either in large groups (Part 1) or in small groups or individually (Part 2 and Part 3 project).